rohan-kiratsata/brocode-cheatsheets/c-cheatsheet.md

 ```

 ### Functions
-Functions are used to divide the code and to avoid repeatative task.
-It provides resuability and readability to code.
+Functions are used to divide the code and to avoid repetitive task.
+It provides reusability and readability to code.
 **Function Declaration**
 ```c
 return_type function_name(data_type-parameters){